skgallagher/courtsports/README.md

 1. `data(gs)` - Combined men and women's grand slam matches from 2013-2017
 2. `data(gs_players)` - Transformation of `gs` to look at a single player at a time, instead of pairs of opponents
 3. `data(gs_partial)` - Aggregated point by point data for the grand slams.
-It is not complete.
+It is crowd-sourced and partial.
 4. `data(gs_partial_players)` - Transformation of `gs_partial` to look at a single player.

-The **complete and full* data description and summaries of the data are available as .Rmd files [here](https://github.com/shannong19/courtsports/blob/master/paper_results/Data/data-description.Rmd).
+The **complete and full** data description and summaries of the data are available as .Rmd files [here](https://github.com/shannong19/courtsports/blob/master/paper_results/Data/data-description.Rmd).

 ## TROUBLESHOOTING